 - Seeking medical treatment right away.
 Even if you have minor injuries, you should be cleared by a medical professional because you could have more serious injuries that are not showing symptoms as of yet.

 Lastly, contact a personal injury attorney.
 An attorney can protect your rights and help you file your motorcycle accident claim against the city, negligent driver or even the manufacturer of the motorcycle.

 If you were in a collision on a motorcycle, there are a lot of questions you may have.
 While you need to remain calm, you should also seek legal counsel regarding your case and your claim.
-The attorneys at Hardesty, Tyde, Green & Ashton are here to help you with your case.
+The attorneys at Hardesty, Tyde & Ashton, P. A. are here to help you with your case.
 We have years of experiencing helping accident victims and we can help you, too.

 Contact us today for a free case evaluation.
 We will assess your case and can tell you right away if you have a valid accident claim.